High Protein Oatmeal Bowl (That Won't Make You Sleepy!)

 1 tablespoon of pastured butter or coconut oil

-1/2 (or so) cup of fresh or frozen fruit or my Dark Berry Compote
+1/3 cup of fresh or frozen fruit or my Dark Berry Compote

 First off, get all your ingredients out and lined up because this cooks quickly.
+If you are making for the family you can double, triple or quadruple the recipe.

-As soon as it starts to get a little thicker (don't wait too long) add in your protein powder and collagen and stir.
+As soon as it starts to get a little thicker (don't wait too long) add in your protein powder of choice and collagen and stir.
 If it's sticking, add a tablespoon or two of water to slow things down.
 Add in fresh or frozen fruit and cover until done.

 Let me know if you try this out!
 You can post in comments below or tag me in any photos on Instagram @nourishandcherish.ntp!